Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Related Work

 Although recent studies show that attention weights offer valuable signals for detecting hallucinations in LLM outputs, existing methods suffer from various limitations that hinder their effectiveness.
 SAT Probe, Lookback Lens, and TAD are supervised and show limited generalization beyond their training domain. \citet{zhang2023focus} and~\citet{lin-etal-2024-contextualized} leverage attention only as a supplement to other scores. \citet{NEURIPS2024_LLM} do not select proper attention heads before averaging, and allow the attention weights from prompt tokens to participate in the aggregation for the final score, which causes underperformance.

 In this work, we aim to overcome the limitations of existing methods.
-To this end, we identify strong and generalizable attention-based patterns for LLM hallucination detection, isolate the key techniques required to effectively exploit these patterns, and develop a robust \textit{unsupervised} UQ method that achieves state-of-the-art performance.
+To this end, we identify strong and generalizable attention-based patterns for LLM hallucination detection, isolate the key techniques required to effectively exploit these patterns, and develop a robust \textit{unsupervised} uncertainty quantification method that achieves state-of-the-art performance.